 By week two of summer vacation, “I’m bored” often becomes our kids’ constant refrain.
 Figuring out how to keep your child entertained over the summer can be a challenge.
 And it doesn’t help when social media makes it look like every day should resemble a Pinterest board.

 But the truth is that it’s okay for kids to be bored.
-In fact, boredom helps kids develop valuable skills, says Stephanie Lee, PsyD, director of the ADHD and Behavior Disorders Center at the Child Mind Institute.
+In fact, boredom helps kids develop valuable skills, says clinical psychologist Stephanie Lee, PsyD.
 For starters, it helps kids build tolerance of less-than-ideal experiences.
 “Boredom might not be super distressing,” she explains, “but it’s not fun.
 Life requires us to manage our frustrations and regulate our emotions when things aren’t going our way, and boredom is a great way to teach that skill.”